 The release script will abort if the working directory isn’t right.

-make release VERSION=X.Y.Z.
-This will create the appropriate
+inv release X.Y.Z.
+This will create the appropriate branches,

-git push --tags origin master vX.Y.
+git push --tags origin main vX.Y.
 This will push all pending

-changes both in master and the release branch, as well as the new tag
+changes both in main and the release branch, as well as the new tag

 for the release.